Understanding Video Encryption For Video Security

 AES is a fool-Proof for streaming video to an integral audience where one can manage access using IAM systems such as Azure AD Okta etc. while on the other hand DRM is the option to stream to the public.
 There are several areas where these two differ which are listed below:

 The cryptographic keys, in terms of AES, are provided and maintained by video CMS (Content Management System) and IAM (Identity and Access Management System).
 A reliable content management system will ensure the safeguard of the keys with several necessary mechanisms.

 These systems, in terms of DRM, are configured to maintain and share these cryptographic keys with the dedicated rules that make sure the transmission is secured.
 In other words, they transmit licenses that have all details of identity and permissions.

 AES is secure when the platform is integrated with an IAM system.
-AES encryption provides software-level security.
+AES video encryption provides software-level security.
 The decrypting key will be accessed by users with permission to watch the content.

 DRM, a mature security technology, validates the hardware devices based on the permits assigned to that device.
 It allows owners to stream their content with specific quality and on a specific device.

 In all, DRM is a better option when going for public streaming use cases like movies, and series while AES is a better option when going for a limited audience.